 A battery is an intentional, harmful or offensive unpermitted touching of another person.
 A battery takes place when one person touches another on purpose and without permission.
 A domestic battery is the unconsented touching of one family member by another.

 A husband may be arrested for domestic battery for barely touching his wife.
 Barely touching your spouse, in a manner that she does not permit, is a battery.
 In many states a husband charged with misdemeanor domestic battery may be sentenced to jail for up to a year.
-If the battery has serious injuries or there are repeated offenses there may be felony charges, with possibly years in prison.
+If the battery has serious injuries or there are repeated offenses there may be felony charges, with the potential of years in prison.

 Police Action in Domestic Violence Situations